Clever-ISA/Clever-ISA/specs/Floating-Point-Extra.md

 - 0x125 (hypot): Computes the hypotenuse of the two operands and stores the result in the first.
 - 0x126 (atan2): Computes the arc tangent of the first operand, divided by the second, but use the sign of both operands to determine quadrent.
 - 0x129 (hypot3): Computes the hypotenuse of the three operands and stores the result in the first.

+If any operand is a NaN, the result is a qNaN.
+This does not cause INVALID exceptions to occur.

+All floating-point operations described within this section shall be performed to within 0.5 ULPs of the exact value, as determined by the result format.

+Handling of the Z flag for floating-point operations is on the logical value of the operation, rather than the bitwise value (like for integer operations).
+Both + and - 0.0 in results set the Z flag. -0.0 in results also sets the `N` flag.

+If either operand is NaN, the "sign" of the result is the same as the sign of the NaN.
+If both operands are NaN, the sign is negative if either sign is negative.

+In computing the result, the size of the operand shall specify the minimum range and precision.
+If there is more than one operand, the largest operand specifies the minimum range and precision.
+If XOPSS is larger than the operand size, than the maximum range and precision for computing the result is given by XOPSS.
+A processor is not required to compute the result in the range and precision given by XOPSS.
+The result is then converted to the destiniation format and stored in the destination operand.
+If the result is larger than the maximum value of destination format, then OVERFLOW is triggered.
+If the result is smaller than the minimum value of the destination format, then UNDERFLOW is triggered.
+If the result cannot be exactly represented in the destination format, then INEXACT is triggered.

+If the result is smaller than the minimum normal value of the format, then the result is a denormal value of fpcrw.DENORM is set.
+Otherwise, UNDERFLOW is triggered and the result is +/-0.0.

+If an operation produces a NaN result, it is unspecified what NaN is produced, except that any operation on a qNaN or sNaN shall produce an qNaN.

+The meaning of NaN representations is unspecified, except that the "canonical" values with only the most significant bit in the mantissa set with either sign, shall be quiet.